sailpoint-oss/developer.sailpoint.com/docs/extensibility/rules/guides/your_first_rule.md

 ### Add Function `isUnique()` To Check Active Directory for Username

-The `isUnique()` function takes the username as a string and uses the `accountExistsByDisplayName()` function from the IDNRuleUtil class to search Active Directory and return a true or false result, depending on whether the username is taken.
+The `isUnique()` function takes the username as a string and uses the `accountExistsByDisplayName()` function from the ISCRuleUtil class to search Active Directory and return a true or false result, depending on whether the username is taken.
 The function takes an application name and username to test against.
 The variables `idn` and `application` are included as inputs to the attribute generator rule and are already initialized.
 Refer to [inputs](../cloud-rules/account_profile_attribute_generator.md#input) to see all inputs available to attribute generator rules.

 ```java
 public boolean isUnique ( String username ) throws GeneralException {